-Ingles Markets Inc. has shared preliminary voting results from its 2026 Annual Meeting of Shareholders, with Dwight Jacobs and Rory Held elected as Class A directors.
+Asheville, North Carolina-based Ingles Markets Inc. has shared preliminary voting results from its 2026 Annual Meeting of Shareholders, with Rory Held and Dwight Jacobs elected as Class A directors.
 Held was the nominee put forward by activist investor Summer Road LLC.

 In the same vote, Fred D. Ayers, Robert P. Ingle II, Patricia E. Jackson, James W. Lanning, Laura Ingle Sharp and Brenda S. Tudor were elected as Class B directors, and shareholders approved, on an advisory basis, the compensation of the company’s executive officers.

-The results conclude a contested proxy fight that played out over several weeks ahead of the meeting.
+The results conclude a contested proxy fight that played out over several weeks ahead of the meeting and centered around two seats on Ingles’ eight-member board.

-Summer Road LLC, the beneficial owner of about 3 percent of the outstanding shares of Class A common stock of Ingles, said its nominee was elected with strong support from Class A shareholders.
+Summer Road, the beneficial owner of about 3 percent of the outstanding shares of Class A common stock of Ingles, said its nominee was elected with strong support from Class A shareholders.

-Based on preliminary voting results, Held was elected to the Ingles board with support from about 62 percent of the shares outstanding, which represented about 70 percent of the total votes cast.
+Based on preliminary results, Held received support from about 62 percent of the shares outstanding, which represented about 70 percent of the total votes cast.

 The Ingles board issued a statement following the meeting acknowledging shareholder engagement and emphasizing its continued focus on the company’s long-term performance.

-“We appreciate the engagement and input we’ve received from our shareholders leading up to the Annual Meeting.
-The Ingles Board and management team remain committed to serving the best interests of all Ingles stakeholders, including our shareholders, associates and the communities we serve, as we build on more than 60 years of success as a leading southeastern supermarket chain,” the board said.
+“We appreciate the engagement and input we’ve received from our shareholders leading up to the Annual Meeting … [the board and] management team remain committed to serving the best interests of all Ingles stakeholders, including our shareholders, associates and the communities we serve, as we build on more than 60 years of success as a leading southeastern supermarket chain.”

 The final voting results, once certified by the independent inspector of elections, will be reported on a Form 8-K to be filed with the Securities and Exchange Commission.